dsnair/React-component-examples/DAY_THREE_README.md

 ### Description (Day III)

-- Today you will be building a "Higher Order Component" (HOC)
+- Today you will be building a "Higher Order Component" (HOC).
 - The HOC will not let users see the posts until they have logged in.
 (Our login system for this will be faked using LocalStorage).
 - The job of the HOC will be to render a login page if the user is not logged in, then render the posts after the user is logged in.

 #### Tasks (Day III)

-- Create a `<PostsPage />` component in your `components/PostsContainer` directory.
+- [ ] Create a `<PostsPage />` component in your `components/PostsContainer` directory.

-  - You'll have to move a lot of what is rendered in `app.js` to this new component
+  - You'll have to move a lot of what is rendered in `app.js` to this new component.
   - In app.js, render the `PostsPage` component.
   - Make sure the app working as it was before since it has been re-factored now.
-  - This is to ensure that we clean up our App component a little bit before we re-factor it to be wrapped up in an HOC
+  - This is to ensure that we clean up our App component a little bit before we re-factor it to be wrapped up in an HOC.

-- Building the High Order Component
+- [ ] Building the High Order Component

   - Create a directory called `authentication`
   - Inside that directory create a HOC called `withAuthenticate`.
 This is where all of the magic is going to happen.